open-vsx/publish-extensions/.github/PULL_REQUEST_TEMPLATE.md

 -->

 - [ ] I have read the note above about PRs contributing or fixing extensions
-- [ ] I have tried reaching out to the extension maintainers about publishing this extension to OpenVSX

-    - if you haven't, please create an issue in the extension's repo using [this template](docs/external_contribution_request.md).
+- [ ] I have tried reaching out to the extension maintainers about publishing this extension to OpenVSX (if no, please create an issue in the extension's repo using [this template](docs/external_contribution_request.md).

 ## Description